Fraud Classification in an Online Corporate Program

 In Practice

 We know that what was assumed in theory will not be the case in practice due to the fat tails of the actual distribution.
-Iactuality, six day/access code combinations exceeded this threshold out of 387 day/access code combinations, or 1.55% versus the expected 1%.
+In actuality, six day/access code combinations exceeded this threshold out of 387 day/access code combinations, or 1.55% versus the expected 1%.
 However, of those six, five of them are the same access code that would later be identified as being used for fraudulent orders (af8f8ac524 in the table below).
 Consequently, it appears that this approach may even aid in identifying further fraud that was not identified by a purely manual review.
 If that is the case, then that will flatten out the fat tail as well.

 With the non-fraudulent baseline established, let’s rerun the test on the entire dataset including known fraudulent orders.